RolanMurad/RolanMurad/README.md

-### **Hello, all.** :v:
+ <h3 align="center" style="font-weight:bold; font-size:24px">Hello, all.
+I'm  Rolan Murad :v: </h3>

-I am 24 years old, a **web developer** from Ukraine, currently living in Germany.
+I'm 24 years old, a **web developer** from Ukraine, currently living in Germany.
 I am very passionate about web development and have more than a **year of experience**.
 I can write **clean, scalable and testable code** that is easy to maintain and extend.
 In my work I use preprocessors and task manager.
 It always gives me great pleasure to turn **ideas into reality.**

 <h3 align="center" style="font-weight:bold; font-size:24px">In my projects I follow these rules :</h3>